RobinSchmidt/RobsClapStuff/ReadMe.md

 Some of the other things on the ToDo list are to move the build system to CMake, to implement a baseclass for instrument plugins with convenient hooks for handling noteOn/Off events and to show how to implement GUIs and maybe to show how to use some of the more advanced features of CLAP such as polyphonic parameter modulation.
-I also want to make a suite of small, GUI-less plugins which should include Open303.
+I also want to make a suite of small, GUI-less plugins (like the MDA or Airwindows suites) which should, among other things, include Open303.
 But that will probably happen in my main repo where I have access to my full DSP library.